-Market research allows an organization to learn and improve their understanding in specific areas about their brand, customers, and products.
-Most importantly, conducting market research before next year will give the department the insights needed to have a data-supported strategy.
-And because market research can be conducted across all areas of a business, the opportunity to reduce the knowledge gaps either in one place or several can be achieved before next year.
+Conducting market research before year-end will give departments the insights needed to have a more informed next-year strategy.
+Market research will data to the opportunities to improve specific areas about their brand, customers, and products.
+And because market research can be conducted across all areas of a business, the opportunity to reduce knowledge gaps can be achieved before next year when planning is done.

 Insight Calibration – Organize, refine and find unknown insights you already have from completed research.

 Already completed research may have underlying insights or learnings that were not considered when the project was first concluded.
 By revisiting existing research to extract new insights, raw data from previous research projects can be combined and reviewed with updated approaches to glean new information applicable to upcoming strategic efforts.
 Doing insight calibration on existing research will save you from running research to find already available insights.

 Why now?
 Take a moment to review and organize the existing research.
 By refreshing the data at hand, you can develop a better understanding of what research and insights are missing from your strategic planning moving forward

 How soon?
 Within two weeks, you can have legacy research and data reviewed and reset to obtain potentially untapped insights without needing a new research project.